-How does this work?
-This means using relevant Christmas-related keywords either on their own or alongside your usual keywords.
+How exactly?
+By using relevant Christmas-related keywords either on their own or alongside your usual keywords.

 Say you’re a mechanic and you need to boost sales.
-You decide to attract drivers who are planning to drive long distance for Christmas.
+You’d like to attract drivers who are planning to drive long distance for Christmas.

-You write a blog post about they must prepare their vehicles for long-distance trips.
+You write a blog post about why they should prepare their vehicles for long-distance trips.
 You cover the dangers of not being prepared, and why they need a professional to service their vehicles for them.

 As you’re reading through my blog post, you’ll notice how I’ve strategically placed links and calls to action to take you to my About Rhonda page and my blog content services page.
 I’ve done this to help you discover more about who I am and how I can help create content for your blog.

-If you’re interested in my services, then you’ll contact me right away or when you’re ready.
+If you’re interested in my services, then you’d contact me right away or when you’re ready.

-That’s why we publish Christmas blog posts.
-We want to use our blog posts to attract (or reel in) people who want to read Christmas-related content.
+That’s why we publish Christmas blog posts!
+We want to use our blog posts to attract people who want to read Christmas-related content.

 Common Christmas blog post ideas

 Christmas-related pieces come in all formats and can be used for any marketing purpose.
 Here are just a few ideas to get you started.

 1. Christmas blog posts that showcase what you do